-Energy subsidies remain a large factor in US energy markets, worth an estimated US\$ 49 to US\$ 100 billion per year from federal policy alone.
+Energy subsidies remain a large factor in US energy markets, worth an estimated between \$49 and \$100 billion per year from federal policy alone.
 The support is distributed unevenly across energy resources, with oil, gas, nuclear, and ethanol being large beneficiaries.
 Subsidy policies often conflict with social or environmental goals from other government agencies.

 Rising subsidies to energy and other sectors in recent years reflects a lack of core checks and balances in the legislative and appropriations process.
 Addressing these structural problems will be vital in achieving spending reforms that help curb distortions in the energy sector.
-Three promising approaches to subsidy reform include 1) making subsidy recipients compete against one another and against market substitutes; 2) improving information availability and procedural transparency within government; and 3) improving these factors from outside of government should internal reform be blocked.
+Three promising to subsidy reform include making subsidy recipients compete against one another, and against market substitutes; to improve information availability and procedural transparency within government; and to improve these factors from outside of government should internal reform be blocked.